maseh87/ng-loading/README.md

 + Pretty standard
   + in your commit message; ```(type) message [issue # closed]```
     + ```(bug) killed that bug, closes #45```
 + Submit issues as you see them.
-There are probably better, faster, easier ways to achieve what angular-c3 is designed to do so.
+There are probably better, faster, easier ways to achieve what ngLoading is designed to do so.

 ###Testing
-+ angular-c3 uses Karma + Mocha + Travis for unit and ci
++ ngLoading uses Karma + Mocha + Travis for unit and ci
 + Make sure you didn't break anything
   + run ```karma start``` to test in Chrome with karma
 + Features will not be accepted without specs created for them